khairahscorner/AutiMS/README.md

 It's a Progressive Web App (PWA), which simply means you can add it to your phone's home screen like a native app, without having to download from the Play store / App Store (amingst other things).

-### How To Use (For Therapists & Parents)

-1. Visit the website
-2. Sign up for a therapist/parent account
-3. Start documenting!

-started.

-### How To Use (For other Family Members)

-1. Receive an account invite via email from a Parent on the app
-2. Set new password
-3. Start documenting!

 ### Features

 1. Therapists can register patients, with a guardian's details.
 The guardian must have a parent account on the application.